Music Audio-Visual Question Answering Requires Specialized Multimodal Designs: A Call on Specialized Spatial-Temporal Designs for Music AVQA

 To assess the empirical impact of spatial-temporal design, we evaluate Music AVQA models across representative question types grouped by modality—audio, visual, and audio-visual—as shown in Figure~\ref{fig:spatial-analysis}.
 Each subplot compares model accuracy on a specific QA type, with bars color-coded to indicate whether spatial-temporal design is applied for the relevant modality.
 This setup allows precise attribution of performance differences to design choices.
 To capture broader trends, Figure~\ref{fig:radar} summarizes average accuracy across all 13 QA categories using radar plots on two benchmarks: Music-AVQA and Music-AVQA-R. These visualizations reveal that models with spatial-temporal design consistently outperform their counterparts, particularly in tasks involving fine-grained localization or temporal sequencing.
 The full quantitative results supporting these figures are reported in Appendix~\ref{appendix:quantitative-comp}, Tables~\ref{tab:acc-music-avqa}, \ref{tab:acc-music-avqa-v2}, and \ref{tab:acc-music-avqa-r}.
 This experimental design enables systematic assessment of spatial-temporal design as a key architectural driver of multimodal reasoning in musical environments.

-\textbf{Spatial-temporal design enhances audio QA by supporting fine-grained tracking of overlapping sources and temporally evolving acoustic cues.} Audio-related questions in Music AVQA—such as instrument counting or loudness comparison—require models to distinguish simultaneous sound sources, localize temporal onsets, and resolve dynamic variations across time.
-As shown in Figures~\ref{subfig:a-counting} and~\ref{subfig:a-average}, models with spatial-temporal design consistently outperform others. \textsc{LAST-Att}~\cite{10484352} achieves the highest audio counting accuracy at 85.71\%, benefiting from repeated cross-attention between question-guided Swin-Transformer features and spectrogram patches from an Audio Spectrogram Transformer, which helps the model focus on musically salient moments. \textsc{Amuse}~\cite{diao2024learning}, with 83.58\% average audio QA accuracy, aligns audio-video streams using beat-synchronous features and temporally-adaptive fusion modules, allowing it to isolate relevant auditory content even under polyphonic conditions. \textsc{DG-SCT}~\cite{duan2023cross} further introduces bidirectional attention layers across temporal, spatial, and channel dimensions, dynamically adjusting audio-visual focus based on the question’s semantics.
+\textbf{Spatial-temporal design enhances audio QA by supporting fine-grained tracking of overlapping sources and temporal acoustic variation.} Audio-related questions in Music AVQA—such as instrument counting or loudness comparison—require models to distinguish simultaneous sound sources, localize temporal onsets, and resolve temporal variation.
+As shown in Figures~\ref{subfig:a-counting} and~\ref{subfig:a-average}, models with spatial-temporal design consistently outperform others. \textsc{LAST-Att} achieves the highest audio counting accuracy at 85.71\%, using repeated cross-attention between question-guided Swin-Transformer features and spectrogram patches from an Audio Spectrogram Transformer to focus on musically salient moments. \textsc{Amuse}, with 83.58\% average audio QA accuracy, aligns audio-video streams using beat-synchronous features and temporally-adaptive fusion modules, allowing it to isolate relevant auditory content even under polyphonic conditions. \textsc{DG-SCT} further introduces bidirectional attention layers across temporal, spatial, and channel dimensions, dynamically adjusting audio-visual focus by question semantics.
 By contrast, models lacking spatial-temporal structure—such as \textsc{MCAN} (67.47\%) and \textsc{CONVLSTM} (66.73\%)—often rely on global feature pooling or frame-agnostic fusion, making them vulnerable to overlap, misalignment, and temporal drift.
-Notably, spatial-temporal designs adopt recurring architectural motifs: temporal segment selection (\textsc{PSTP-Net}~\cite{li2023progressive}, \textsc{AVST}~\cite{9879157}), audio-guided visual attention (\textsc{DG-SCT}, \textsc{LSTTA}~\cite{liu2023parameter}), and fine-grained cross-modal alignment (\textsc{Meerkat}~\cite{10.1007/978-3-031-73039-9_4}).
-These mechanisms are well-suited for modeling music’s complex structure, where overlapping instruments and evolving rhythms require localized reasoning in both time and space.
+Notably, spatial-temporal designs adopt recurring architectural motifs: temporal segment selection (\textsc{PSTP-Net}, \textsc{AVST}), audio-guided visual attention (\textsc{DG-SCT}, \textsc{LSTTA}), and fine-grained cross-modal alignment (\textsc{Meerkat}).
+These mechanisms suit for modeling music’s complex structure, where overlapping instruments and evolving rhythms require localized reasoning in both time and space.
 The strong performance of spatial-temporal models across audio QA tasks confirms their value in resolving multi-instrument scenarios and detecting temporally grounded acoustic attributes.